tomwhite/covid-19-uk-data/README.md

 The following CSV files are available:

-* [data/covid-19-cases-uk.csv](data/covid-19-cases-uk.csv): daily counts of confirmed cases for (upper tier) local authorities in England, and health boards in Scotland and Wales.
-No data for Northern Ireland is currently available.
+* [data/covid-19-cases-uk.csv](data/covid-19-cases-uk.csv): daily counts of confirmed cases for (upper tier) local authorities in England, health boards in Scotland and Wales, and local government district for Northern Ireland.
-    * Note that prior to 18 March 2020 Wales data was broken down by local authority, not heath board.
+    * Note that prior to 18 March 2020 Wales data was broken down by local authority, not heath board, and prior to 27 March 2020 there were breakdowns by area for Northern Ireland.
 * [data/covid-19-totals-uk.csv](data/covid-19-totals-uk.csv): daily counts of tests, confirmed cases, deaths for the whole of the UK
 * [data/covid-19-totals-england.csv](data/covid-19-totals-england.csv): daily counts of tests, confirmed cases, deaths for England
 * [data/covid-19-totals-northern-ireland.csv](data/covid-19-totals-northern-ireland.csv): daily counts of tests, confirmed cases, deaths for Northern Ireland